robertbauernfeind/OpenSourceSimWheelESP32/doc/telemetry_en.md

 - 1st: the `SDA` pin for the secondary bus.
 - 2nd: the `SCL` pin for the secondary bus.
 - 3rd: set to `I2CBus::SECONDARY`.
 This is mandatory.
+- 4th (**optional**): enables or disables the internal pull-up resistors.
+  Pass `true` (the default) to enable them.
+  Pass `false` to disable them.
+  In such a case, external pull-up resistors are mandatory.

 Both pins **must** support input, output and pull-up resistors.
 For example: